 Graduate tuition is \$360 per semester hour.
 A non-refundable application fee of \$30.00 is required with the application.
-Fees accompany certain courses in the program and are outlined on Pages 18-19 of this catalog.
+Fees accompany certain courses in the program and are outlined on Pages 19-20 of this catalog.
 Students are required to pay a \$75 lifetime academic records fee during the first semester only.
-Students will also incur modest expenses for formal testing required for admission to the program (GRE, MAT plus PRAXIS I Writing, or GRE) and licensure (Praxis II), liability insurance, and verification of CPR and/or first aid proficiency.
+Students will also incur modest expenses for formal testing required for admission to the program (GRE, MAT plus Praxis Core Writing, or GRE) and licensure (Praxis II), liability insurance, background check, and verification of CPR and/or first aid proficiency.
 For information regarding financial aid, please refer to the financial aid section of the catalog.